eksperiencelabs/el-flickr-lite/README.md

 Or to deploy only a single content package, run in the sub-module directory (i.e `ui.apps`)

     mvn clean install -PautoInstallPackage

+## Uninstall

+There is some issue with custom asset finders, directly uninstalling the package or removing from crx/de may not uninstall completlely.
+You may still see the custom extension in dropdown.
+To remove custom assetFinder options
+1. Disable the plugin from osgi configuration Experience Labs - Flickr  Asset Config Service
+2. Invoke sample content page in author, verify there is no Flickr  option in Asset finder drop down
+2. Uninstall the el-flickr-lite.all package from package manager

+ Sometimes uninstall doesn't do proper cleanup, perform cleanup by following the following steps
+1. Check for any folders starting wiht el-flickr under apps in crxde and delete them all.
+2. Check system console bundles and delete any bundle starting with Experience Labs - Asset Finder Extension for Flickr
+3. Delete any OSGI configurations starting or ending with el-flickr-lite
+4. Delete OSGI configuration named with Experience Labs - Flickr  Asset Config Service

 ## Testing